drewmarin/AWSSCD02/logging.md

 - subscriptions filter: can allow you to send something outside in real time.
 - data firehose allows almost real time delivery
 - can also use custom lambda functions to send data to anywhere
+- on instances it always includes the eb-activity.log and access logs from nginx or apache proxy
+- duplicates in the [logstream] section of the agent config file will cause issues

 ### CloudWatch Events & Event Bridge